AhmedLSayed9/dropdown_button2/README.md

 }
 ```

-## CustomDropdownButton2 Widget "customize it to your needs"
+## How to make a reusable DropdownButton2 for your app

 ```dart
 class CustomDropdownButton2 extends StatelessWidget {